 Unless you have a perfect credit score and a spotless financial history, it’s a good idea to do some research and shop around for your next mortgage loan.

 When you compare mortgage lenders, ask about more than just the APR.
 Also, compare fees as well as down payment and PMI requirements.
-Find the best mortgage companies here and apply for a loan to finance your house today.
+Find the best mortgage companies here apply for a loan to finance your house today and learn how mortgages affect your credit score.